 We can use linking words to give examples, add information, summarise, sequence information, give a reason or result, or to contrast ideas.
-Here's a list of the most common linking words and phrases: Giving examples For exampleFor instanceNamely The most common way of giving examples is by using for example or for instance.
+Here's a list of the most common linking words and phrases: Giving examples For exampleFor instanceNamely The most common way to give examples is by using for example or for instance.
 Namely refers to something by name. " Adding information AndIn additionAs well asAlsoTooFurthermoreMoreoverApart fromIn addition toBesides Ideas are often linked by and.
 "We discussed training, education and the budget. " You can use also with not only to give emphasis. " We don't usually start a sentence with also.
 As well as can be used at the beginning or the middle of a sentence. " Too goes either at the end of the sentence, or after the subject and means as well. " Apart from and besides are often used to mean as well as, or in addition to.

 This will help to improve your writing (e.g. essay, comment, summary (scientific) review, (research) paper, letter, abstract, report, thesis, etc.).
 It is also fundamental to be aware of the sometimes subtle meaning of these "small" words within the English language.
 "Linking Words" is used as a term to denote a class of English words which are employed to link or connect parts of speech or even whole sentences.
 They are also called connecting words.
-Conjunctions and Transition Words Relations Between Words A concept is an idea - and what is an idea?
+Conjunctions and Transition Words Connecting Words Relations Between Words A concept is an idea - and what is an idea?
 So, a concept can be expressed as something between a single word, and an elaborate and in extenso described philosophy.

 Good use will make what you have written easy to follow; bad use might mean your style is disjointed, probably with too many short sentences, and consequently difficult to follow.
 Your mark could be affected either way.
 The best way to "get a feel" for these words is through your reading.
 Most textbooks and articles are well-written and will probably include a lot of these cohesive devices.
 Don't forget "AND"!
 There follows a list of words and phrases that can be used.
 Here are just a few examples of some of the words in action: Desktop computers are cheaper and more reliable than laptops; furthermore, they are more flexible.
 Prices fell by more than 20% last year.
 On the whole, his speech was well received, despite some complaints from new members.